Frequently Asked Questions

 5. Is the registration fee refundable or transferable?

-No. The registration fee is strictly non-refundable and non-transferable under all circumstances, including withdrawal or non-participation.
+The registration fee is strictly non-refundable and non-transferable.

 6. When is Maths Genius 2026 Competition conducted?